 - Choose where you want to export the file, then click Save.
 The file’s name is Safari Bookmarks.html unless you change it.

-To copy notes, open the Notes app at iCloud.com.
+To copy notes, open the Notes app on your Mac or at iCloud.com.
 Copy the text of each note and paste it into a document on your computer, such as a Pages or TextEdit document.
 Save the document to your computer.

 - Open the Notes app.

 - Select the note that you want to export.

 - Click File > Export as PDF and choose a location.

 With iTunes, you can access past music, movies, and TV show purchases from any of your devices.
 To make a complete backup, you might want to copy your iTunes data.
 Learn how to back up your iTunes library by copying it to an external hard drive.